reecertv/Steam-Artworks/README.md

 It's simple.

-Just download the newest release and extract all files.
+Just download the newest release and unzip all the files.
 Then open Steam.
-In Steam: Library > HOME (upper left corner) > Right Click on any Cover (If you can't see any Cover, you have to add a new Shelf) > Manage > Set Custom Artwork.
+In Steam: Library > HOME (upper left corner) > Right Click on any Cover (If you can't see a Cover, you have to add a new Shelf) > Manage > Set Custom Artwork.
 Then you have to select the downloaded files.
 That's it.